gambit-suite/gambit-docs/docs/technical_details.md

 ## Distance Metric Calculation

 The **Jaccard Index**, also known as the Jaccard Similarity Coefficient, is a statistic used for gauging the similarity and diversity between two sample sets.
-It ranges from 0 to 1, where if 0 the sets have no elements in common, whereas if 1 the sets are identical.
-In GAMBIT, the Jaccard Index is used to compare genetic sequences.
+It ranges from 0 to 1, where if 0 the sets are identical and if 1, the sets have no elements in common.

 !!! warning "Jacard Distance vs Index"
     The **Jaccard Distance**, equal to one minus the Jaccard index, shares the same properties as the Jaccard index albeit inversely.
 It ranges from 0 to 1, where  0 the sets are identical and if 1, the sets have no elements in common.